This post may contain affiliate links. Please read our disclosure policy.

 Toppings on taco casserole recipe close up image.

-Make ahead of time.
-After baking the biscuit/meat mix, let cool and cover.
-If you’ll be eating the casserole within a day or two, also prepare the toppings and store them in separate containers.
+• Make ahead of time.
+Let baked biscuit/meat cool and cover.
+Prepare the toppings and store them in separate containers.

-Store all ingredients in the fridge for up to 24 hours.
-When you’re ready to serve it, heat the biscuit/meat mix in the oven at 350°F for 10-15 minutes, or until warm.
+• Store all ingredients in the refrigerator for up to 24 hours.
+To serve, heat the biscuit/meat mix in the oven at 350°F for 10-15 minutes, or until warm.
 Layer remaining ingredients per recipe instructions.

 Homemade taco casserole recipe image with piece dished out.